-Brassica oleracea is a tall, biennial plant that forms a stout rosette of large leaves in the first year.
+Brassica oleracea is a tall biennial plant that forms a stout rosette of large leaves in the first year.
 The leaves are fleshier and thicker than other Brassica species, an adaptation that helps it store water and nutrients in its difficult growing environment.
-In its second year, it uses the stored nutrients to produce a flower spike, up to 7 feet (2.1 m) tall, with numerous yellow flowers.
+In its second year, it uses the stored nutrients to produce an up to 7 feet (2.1 m) tall flower spike with numerous yellow flowers.

 USDA hardiness zones 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).

 Wild Cabbage can be grown like any other cabbage.
 Sow the seeds in the spring in pots or directly in the ground.
 These plants do not have to be grown halfway up a cliff to thrive and actually do well in most garden soils.
 They are biennial and so flower and set seed in the second year.
 After that, they can more or less be left to their own devices and treated as hardy perennial.